pds-bracu/Students-Mark-Viewer/README.md

 2. Maintain the column structure:
    - Start with `Publish ✔ / Section`, `SL`, `ID`, `Name`, and `Email`
 3. The following columns after `Email` are the marks columns that will be published.
 Set as you want.
-4. > **IMPORTANT:** If you don't want to publish a column within the marks section, just remove the header content (the cell in row 1).
+4. > **IMPORTANT:** If you don't want to publish a column within the marks section, just remove the header content (the cell in row 1) or add a `~` symbol anywhere in that header.
    > Any columns with a **blank header** in row 1 will **not** be published.
+5. Add the new assessment as an option to the dropdown menu in the `index.html` file.

 ### ⚠️ Do Not